deep-dolphin/mod-ck3-elven-queen/README.md

 # Elven Queen Mod
 A mod for Crusader Kings III that adds elves and related mechanics.
+Allows you to cheat without explicitly cheating!

 A recommended char is included here: [link](/customCharAndCOA/customCharDNA.txt)